Why You Need Specialized Gear

 Single Hand Rods

 Nine foot to ten foot rods are most popular when fishing steelhead or salmon from a boat.
 These lengths of single hand rods are most popular when wade-fishing for steelhead in small coastal rivers and creeks.
 That is because the average steelheader wades deeper than does most trout or bonefish anglers.
 As an angler wades deeper, the window between the rod tip and the water surface narrows.
 This leaves less room in which to perform both back casts and forward casts.
 The longer the rod, the more it elevates the casting plane above the water, which opens the casting window.
 Often vegetation on stream banks leaves little room for an aerosolized back cast, so roll casts and Spey casts are necessary to be able to place the fly in the proper fishing attitude.
 Spey casts and roll casts are subject to all the same limiting factors as aerosolized back casts.
 Deep wading very much limits the margin for error in forming a D-loop behind you.
 That is why Spey rods tend to be over 12-feet long.
 A new classification, called "switch rods" bridge the gap between Spey rods and single-hand rods.
 They may be fished with one or two hands.
-Switch rods are normally 11-feet long.
+Switch rods are normally 10 1/2 to 11-feet long.
 Steelheading is a game of long casts while wading in moving water.
 A longer rod enables more line control after the cast has been made.
 Controlling the fly is always of utmost importance.

 Two Hand Rods

 On our local rivers which have un-manicured banks, being able to roll cast long distances is a huge advantage.
 Two handed fly rods of up to fifteen feet long are the most efficient on rivers where the average cast is over fifty feet.
 Many local anglers have adopted the change of direction roll casting called Spey casting.
 The two-handed concept of fly casting is very old.
 It is recorded in writings from early bronze-age China and figures prominently in English fly fishing literature for the last 500 years.
 It only gained wide spread favor on American salmon and steelhead streams beginning about 1990.
 Since then, it has revolutionized the way large rivers in North America are fished.
 Now fly fishing for steelhead is truly practical year round on larger rivers.
 Two handed fly rods work well with a wide variety of fly lines.
 As a matter of fact, changeable tip fly lines for two-hand rods have changed the sport of fly fishing for steelhead as much as the adoption of the two-hand rods themselves.
 "Two-handers" take the labor out of fishing with sinking tip lines.
 Sinking tip lines are usually more productive than floating lines in fishing periods with cold water or bright sunlight.
-In the modern era, nearly as many anglers fish for steelhead during the winter as they do during the warmer season.
+In the modern era, nearly as many anglers fish for steelhead during the winter as they do during the warmer seasons.
 Today the most popular size of Spey rod is 13-feet long and is rated for a 7-weight line.
 This size of rod is appropriate for most larger western steelhead rivers during most of the year.

 Selecting a Steelhead Reel